roadiz/docs/developer/first-steps/docker.rst

 .. note::

-    Docker deployment require knowledge with *Docker* and some sys-admin skills.
+    Docker deployment requires knowledge with *Docker* and some sys-admin skills.
 We invite you to familiarize with this technology, there is `a plenty of documentation on the subject <https://www.docker.com/what-docker>`_.

 As a Roadiz website requires a database server and some SSH protocol to transfer